icon-project/icon-sdk-python/README.md

 * txIndex: Transaction index in the block
 * blockHeight : Block height including the transaction
 * blockHash: Block Hash including the transaction
-* cumulativeStepUsed: Sum of stepUsed by this transaction and all preceeding transactions in the same block
+* cumulativeStepUsed: Sum of stepUsed by this transaction and all preceding transactions in the same block
 * stepUsed: The amount of step used by this transaction
 * stepPrice: The step price used by this transaction
 * scoreAddress : A SCORE address if the transaction created a new SCORE. (optional)